Skip to content

 Session persistence

 Group messages and agent states are persisted.
 After an application server restart, group sessions can be resumed.
-During an application server downtime, new messages added to Slack threads are processed when the server is up again.
+New messages added to Slack threads during an application server downtime are processed when the server is up again.

 Service connectors